alejandraluaces/TIY_Application/readme.md

 .block {}
 ```

 Within that `block`, we may have a title, a form field, and a button.
-We use a double underscore to indicate when something is a child (or `element`): it's easy, an underscore is low, and children are mostly small. o.O Or something.
+We use a double underscore to indicate when something is a child (or `element`).
+The way I remember it is that children are small. o.O Or something.

 ```
 .block__heading {}